 Date to be reviewed:

 |University Executive Administration

 To help employees understand how the compensation portion of Wheeling Jesuit University's total rewards package is calculated and the procedures guiding the determination of compensation.
 The compensation portion of the University's total rewards package is built upon the foundations previously established by consultants in 2002.

 2.1 Philosophical Statement

-The University compensation philosophy is predicated on the idea that employees receive a "total rewards" package, inclusive of compensation, for the duties and responsibilities that they are currently performing for the University in alignment with their qualifications and the position's requirements and in support of the University's overall strategic plan, competitive outlook and human capital needs.
-The guidelines, principles and procedures of compensation philosophy apply to both Administration and Staff employees; the principles of the compensation philosophy also apply to academic compensation; however, the guidelines, process and procedure outlined in the Faculty Handbook governs academic compensation.
+The University compensation philosophy is predicated on the idea that employees receive a "total rewards" package for the duties and responsibilities that they are currently performing for the University in alignment with their qualifications, the position's requirements, and in support of the University's overall strategic plan, competitive outlook, and human capital needs.
+The guidelines, principles, and procedures of compensation philosophy apply to both Administration and Staff employees.
+The principles of the compensation philosophy also apply to Faculty compensation; however, the guidelines, process and procedure outlined in the Faculty Handbook govern Faculty compensation.

 2.2 Total Rewards